kanopy-platform/go-library/README.md

 # go-library is a monorepo of modules

-The go-library is a monorepo of golang modules designed for reusability within CLI and daemon applications.
+The go-library is a monorepo of golang packages designed for reusability within CLI and daemon applications.

 ## Conventions